Australian native police: Gippsland

-At the same time, more regular combined Native and Border Police operations resulted in mass killings of Gunai around Boisdale and on the MacAllister River. iI late 1846, there was a large punitive operation at the mouth of the Snowy River, during which the forces were split into three groups to surround and engage Aboriginal people residing in the estuary area.
+At the same time, more regular combined Native and Border Police operations resulted in mass killings of Gunai around Boisdale and on the MacAllister River.
+In late 1846, there was a large punitive operation at the mouth of the Snowy River, during which the forces were split into three groups to surround and engage Aboriginal people residing in the estuary area.
 The Native Police Corps then continued upstream along the river.
-Aboriginal Protector, William Thomas described how the Aborigines killed one man, two women and six children, returning with fragments of their flesh to eat, or with the mummified severed hands of the defeated as trophies.
+Aboriginal Protector, William Thomas described how the troopers killed one man, two women and six children, returning with the severed hands of the defeated as trophies.

+Disbandment of the Port Phillip Native Police

+From 1850, with the devastating decline in the regional Aboriginal population resultant from conflict, dispossession and introduced disease, the duties of the troopers shifted toward patrolling the new gold finds around Ballarat and also guarding the Pentridge Prison.
+The Corps also undertook searches for lost settlers and acted as an armed escort for travellers and dignitaries.

+However, by this stage many troopers themselves had died from disease and violence.
+In 1851, a dispute over a woman resulted in Native Police officer W.H.
+Walsh shooting and wounding fellow officer William Dana.
+Walsh was sentenced to 7 years transportation to Van Diemen's Land.
+Finally, in late 1852, the death of the commandant, Henry Dana, led to the official disbandment of the Port Phillip Native Police Corps in January 1853.